Marcelh1983/document-viewer/libs/react-documents/README.md

 Pdf files and word document that are not publicly available can be shown using the mammoth viewer or pdf viewer by passing an objectUrl.

+This package is created from [ngx-doc-viewer](https://github.com/Marcelh1983/document-viewer/blob/main/libs/ngx-doc-viewer/) which is the Angular version.

 <a href="https://react-documents.web.app/">View demo</a>

 <a href="https://github.com/Marcelh1983/document-viewer/blob/main/libs/react-documents/changelog.md">Changes</a>